ara-software/cvmfs/builders/v2.0.0/README.md

 The `build.sh` script calls each of the individual `build_PROJECT.sh` scripts in the appropriate order.
 If for some reason you need to install just one of the projects, that should be possible using its respective build script in a fashion similar to `build.sh`.
 For more details you'll have to dig into the scripts.

-## Changing dependency versions

-If the versions of dependencies for the ARA software change, it may be necessary to change the download link for the changed package.
-In that case it should hopefully be sufficient to change the `DOWNLOAD_LINK` variable at the top of the project's individual build script.
-You may also wish to change `PROJECT_DIR_NAME` to change the name of the directory that the project's source files will be stored to, especially if there is indication of a version number in the directory name.